conversationai/harassment-manager/docs/2_development.md

 The optional fields are:

 - `twitterApiCredentials`: Your credentials for the Twitter APIs.
-The server expect this field to be an object with `accountName`, `username`, and `password` fields for the Enterprise Search API and `appKey` and `appToken` for the Standard API.

-All together, your config should look something like the config below, with the relevant credentials and key values replaced.
+All together, your config should look something like one of the two configs below, with the relevant credentials and key values replaced.

+### If using the Enteprise Full-Archive Search API:

 ```json
 {